Friday, 21 December 2012

 I want to do that, but this morning I found myself shedding fresh tears of grief for another child who lost her battle to cancer.
 And I'm mad - because why should a child have to have this battle?
 We don't send our children to war, but for those given a cancer diagnosis, we expect them to step up and have the fight of their lives.
 For their lives...

 Jasmine's journey is not over.
 And as I wanted to write about her journey here and update all our supporters who want news of her, I realise that Jasmine's journey documented here is rather a mum's journey.
-Christmas being a season for peace, joy, gratitude, I wonder what "God with us" does with all the pain and brokenness during this season?
-Do we just shelve it for a while and manufacture a bit of joy with the tinsel and fake tree?
+Christmas being a season for peace, joy, gratitude, I wonder what happens to all the pain and brokenness during this season?
+Do we just shelve it for a while and manufacture a bit of joy alongside the tinsel and fake tree?

-Does God really come when we ask to heal the hurt?
+Does help really come when we ask to heal the hurt?

 In the last week, I have had my check up for my skin cancer and talked to my mum who is getting ready for round two of chemo.
 Jasmine is in between MRI's and other follow up appointments and I just wonder what on earth?
 Sometimes it seems like this wretched disease isn't going to rest until it takes one of us.
 It's taken another mum's daughter this week.
 And sadly she's not the only one as one of our Boston family friends start grieving a child in their circle of friends too.
 And how many more who we don't hear about and don't know?